11th May, 2018

 A champion's passive is a skill that affects gameplay but does not require the player to activate it.
 This can be things like increasing the attack range of the champion every time they level up (Tristana).
 Or giving the champion a movement speed boost every time they attack an enemy champion (Sivir).

 When learning how to play League of Legends it’s important to know that each champion has 4 abilities with 3 of them being basic attacks and 1 being an ultimate attack.
-Basic abilities have 5 ranks each and can be levelled up every time the champion levels up.
+Basic abilities have 5 ranks each and can be leveled up every time the champion levels up.

 A champion's ultimate is the most powerful ability and also has the longest cooldown.
 It’s important to use the ultimate ability at the right time (normally during group fights) or risk losing the game.
 Wasting an ultimate is a big no no, but we’ll cover that later.
-Each ultimate ability has 3 ranks and can be levelled at the champions level 6, 11 and 16.
+Each ultimate ability has 3 ranks and can be leveled at the champions level 6, 11 and 16.

 Of course, there are some expectations.
 Some champions are unique and don't follow the standard ‘rules’ of abilities.
 Out of the 134 champions, there are around 10 that have slight differences.
 But you’ll soon learn which champions they are when you play them in game.

 If you’re learning how to play League of Legends then damage types are very important.
-Different damage types can deal different amounts of damage depending on the enemy's armour or magic resist.
+Different damage types can deal different amounts of damage depending on the enemy's armor or magic resist.
 Every champion in game will cause damage in different ways.
 The 3 main damage types are physical, magical, and true.

 Magical damage is dealt through most abilities and can even be added to basic attacks.
 By increasing the magic resist on your champion this will reduce the amount of damage you receive from magical attacks.

 True damage is rare and can be dealt by using some champion's ultimate abilities.
-True damage skips armour and magic resist and gives 100% of the damage to the champion.
+True damage skips armor and magic resist and gives 100% of the damage to the champion.
 When multiple damage types come from a single attack, this is termed as mixed damage.
 Depending on your champion and what damage they do will also play an important part on their role in game.

 There are currently 6 roles in League of Legends which champions can be sorted by.
 Some roles are easier for new players who are still learning how to play League of Legends, while some roles are so important it’s best to leave them for the more experienced players.